ilya-zlobintsev/LACT/README.md

 If there's a crash, run `lact gui` from the command line to get GUI logs, check daemon logs in `journalctl -u lactd` for errors, and see `dmesg` for kernel logs that might include information about driver and system issues.

+# Localization

+You can contribute translations to LACT using [Weblate](https://translate.fedoraproject.org/engage/lact/).

 # Support the project